US federal court deems Trump’s clean energy grant cancellation illegal News

 Funds supported projects that would upgrade battery plants and the electric grid, as well as efforts to mitigate carbon dioxide emissions in 16 states that voted for former vice president Kamala Harris in the 2024 presidential election.
 Conversely, states that voted for Trump continued to receive grant money.

-The court concluded that while cancellation of the grants constituted a legitimate government purpose, the classifications of Democratic-led states and Republican-led states were not rationally related to that purpose.
-The court emphasized the lacking justification, stating:
+The court concluded that while cancellation of the grants may have constituted a legitimate government purpose, the different treatment for of Democratic-led states and Republican-led states was not rationally related to that purpose.
+The court stated:

 In fact, Defendants concede that Plaintiffs’ seven terminated grants are “comparable” to awards to grantees in Red States that were not terminated.
 The only identifiable difference—the grant recipient’s state’s political identity and, specifically, its electoral votes cast against President Trump—does not provide a rational basis for why Defendants chose to terminate Plaintiffs’ grants over others to advance their stated interest of aligning grant funding with agency priorities.